nachollorca/facial-landmark-detection/README.md

 *IMPORTANT* Taking into account all these three points, we ask the user to follow these steps to run the scripts:

-    1) Upload the whole submission folder to your Google Drive
+    1) Upload the whole repo to your Google Drive

     2)
         - In case of running the demo.colab notebook: